Evertras/gopong/README.md

 performance/optimization this is likely better served with a binary protocol to drastically cut down on network traffic.
 This is just simpler for now.

+The only messages a client can send to the server is input.
+The server is completely authoritative.

 The first message sent back to the client immediately describes the game they are joining.

 ```json